 Spring in the garden

 Spring is a wonderful time to explore Coleton Fishacre garden.
-While there are no leaves on the tress the sea views are vast and captivating, and throughout the garden spring flowering bulbs and shrubs are starting to provide pops of colour.
-Here are some of the highlights which will be coming into bloom over the next couple of months:
+While there are no leaves on the trees the sea views are vast and captivating, and throughout the garden spring flowering bulbs and shrubs are starting to provide pops of colour.
+Some of the grass paths and lawns may be closed when you visit to give them a chance to dry out after heavy rains, but there will still be plenty to see.

 - bleeding heart (Dicentra)